 The focus for prevention should be the modification of behaviour in middle-aged and older people (reducing smoking, alcohol consumption, and obesity, and treating other cerebrovascular disease risk factors such as hypertension and hypercholesterolaemia).

 The outlook for most types of dementia is poor.
-Irreversible or untreated dementia usually continues to worsen over time.
+Dementia usually continues to worsen over time.
 The condition usually progresses over years until the person's death.

 Further reading & references